 Knowledge Organiser: Potential Difference

 This topic summary covers Knowledge Organiser: Potential Difference within Potential Difference for GCSE Physics.
 Revise Potential Difference in Electricity for GCSE Physics with 14 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 14 of 14 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Potential Difference